Steffen06/Hoymiles-DTU-Proto/README.md

 ## Message Structure

+> [!IMPORTANT]
+> With App `v3.3.2` and DTU `V01.01.00`, Hoymiles has added the ability to encrypt some of the traffic.
+This also added additional header fields when the data is encrypted.
+>
+> This hasn't been implemented yet and is therefore not currently supported.
+Implementation is planned for the future.

 | Size | Type | Additional Informations |
 | --- | --- | --- |
 | 2 Bytes | Header | `0x484D` static, Value for Chars `HM` |